 Mr Chew Mun Yew ("Mun Yew") was appointed as an Independent Director of Chasen Holdings Limited on 5 August 2013.
-He is the Chairman of the Nominating Committee and was also appointed as Chairman of Remuneration Committee on 17 December 2019.
+He is the Chairman of the Remuneration Committee since 17 December 2019.
+He is also a member of the Audit Committee and Nominating Committee.